Is It Risky Self-Publishing?

 I don’t consider myself to be a risky person, but I humoured him for a bit, until I finally asked him to explain why I was risky?

-He is a bit of a definition fan, and told me according to the Merriam-Webster dictionary I am a risky person because I write.
-This makes a lot of sense to me, and I will admit to having the 2014 Guide to Self-Publishing near my desk, but I am sure I am not a risky person.
+He is a bit of a definition fan, and told me according to the Merriam-Webster dictionary I am a risky person because I write, and self-publish.
+In his mind, this is allowing for limited marketing and income.
+This makes a lot of sense to me, and I will admit to having the many reference books to self-publishing near my desk, but I am sure I am not a risky person.
 I don’t take risks or at least with money unless I am sure it will turn out well.
+Or, at least that is what I tell myself.

 Or maybe, I have become immune to the risks of self-publishing since I have been working in the field for a long while, and what goes up must come down as the saying goes.
 Amazon believes there is money to be made with self-publishers, so there is a bit less of a risk now to publish something and sell it online.